Skip to Main Content

 For information about Brooklyn Public Library's programs and services (including volunteer opportunities) for incarcerated individuals, visit this Brooklyn Public Library web page.

-Brooklyn Law School Library Responds To Requests for Materials from Incarcerated Individuals
+Brooklyn Law School Library Responds to Requests for Materials from Incarcerated Individuals

 Brooklyn Law School LIbrary will fill requests from incarcerated individuals for specific materials (please include correct citations).
 Please list the most desired materials first.
 Due to budget and staffing constraints, requests are limited to one per month (per person), with a limit of 100 pages per request.
 Because of licensing restrictions, sometimes our library cannot fill certain requests.
 Our library staff mails photocopies and printouts of sources to an incarcerated individual's return address.
-Please mail correspondence to:
+Please mail correspondence to: Brooklyn Law School Library, 250 Joralemon Street, Brooklyn, NY 11201.

-Brooklyn Law School Library
+Brooklyn Law School Center for Criminal Justice Event

 When Was This Guide Last Updated?